 #2 – Standalone Analysis

-Results of a company viewed individually doesn’t provide the reader with a holistic picture of the position of the company in the market – in comparison with their competitors and the market averages.
+The results of a company viewed individually doesn’t provide the reader with a holistic picture of the position of the company in the market – in comparison with their competitors and the market averages.

-Picture this – A company that operates in the “X” sector shows a growth of 5% as against the previous year when it had a growth of, say 6%.
+Picture this – A company that operates in the “X” sector shows a growth of 5% as against the previous year when it had an increase of, say 6%.
 On the outset, it might seem like the company is on a downward slope.
 However, if the growth of the “X’’ sector was lower than 5%, it shows that the Company has surpassed the industry average.
 It shows that, despite the low industry average, the Company has overcome some of the hindrances that the industry faced during the period, to emerge on the “right” side of the average.
 Hence, it would not be wise to write off the Company going by its standalone results.

-Apart from this, it also important to consider other factors such as changes in government policies that might affect the industry – whether positively or adversely, the socio-political situation in the regions where the Company has substantial operations.
+Apart from this, it also essential to consider other factors such as changes in government policies that might affect the industry – whether positively or adversely, the socio-political situation in the regions where the Company has substantial operations.
 These are not factored in financial statement analysis, but they have real financial consequences on companies.

 #3 – Historical Figures + Assumptions = Projections